Own-Data-Privateer/hoardy-web/tool/README.md

   - `--remap-id`
   : remap all URLs with an identity function; i.e. don't remap anything (default)
   - `--remap-void`
-  : remap all jump-link and action URLs to `javascript:void(0)` and all resource URLs into empty `data:` URLs; the result will be self-contained
+  : remap all jump-link and action URLs to `javascript:void(0)` and all resource URLs into empty `data:` URLs; resulting web pages will be self-contained

 - output:
   - `--not-separated`